 Ōsaka,

-where he was a neo-ukiyo-e painter, and worked as an illustrator for newspapers.
+where he was a neo-ukiyo-e painter; he worked as an illustrator for newspapers

 Some sources give his birth year as 1858, but this may be an issue with the end of year calendar mismatch. |